Home » FAQs » What is Dynamics 365 Project Operations?

 If you are looking to solve serious problems in your project business, such as problems with cost control, project scheduling and resource planning, risk management, project estimation for large and/or complex projects, Project Operations likely will not meet your needs.
 That is because Project Operations is not really a project business system.
 Project Business Solutions or Systems is still a burgeoning category of business solutions and poorly understood by nearly everyone.

-The first thing to do is to learn if you are a project business.
+The first thing to do is to you consider yourself a project business.
 Then you will have a better idea of what type of solution will meet your needs.

 Article: What is Project Business?